Tequila: Important Facts, Health Benefits, and Recipes

 What is Tequila?

 Tequila is a distilled spirit made from the blue agave plant, primarily grown in the region surrounding the city of Tequila, Mexico.
 With its distinctive taste and versatile nature, tequila is a popular choice for cocktails, such as the classic margarita, as well as being enjoyed neat or on the rocks.
+I prefer it neat.

 Is Tequila Healthy?